belu/microquark/docs/GRAALVM.md

 Note that whilst your application is running, you should enter every possible code path that could occure.
 This assures that Graal catches all configs that are required.
 Ideally, this is done with automated tests.

+You can stop and start the application JAR several times.
+The configs will be merged automatically for you.